Catholic Scouting

 The Footsteps of American Saints program is a series of religious activities that encourages youth to learn about several individuals who have shaped the landscape of Catholicism in America.
 Through a knowledge of the lives of these Saints and Blesseds it is hoped that participants will be inspired to imitate their heroic virtues and follow in their footsteps.
 A patch with the saint’s likeness is available for each activity.

-The Marian Activity Series
+Marian Series

 Catholic Emblems for Youth

 Religious programs are available to Catholic youth.
 Age appropriate activities are done from workbooks, with the guidance of a religious program counselor.
 The activities help young people grow in their faith, and allow them to explore their role in their family life, parish community and local communities.
-A scout may participate in one or more religious program during their scouting/Camp Fire career.
+A scout may participate in one or more religious program during their scouting career.

 GETTING STARTED